dbbs-lab/bsb-core/docs/getting-started/top-level-guide.rst

 =============

 The ``Configuration`` object is organized as a hierarchical tree.
-From the root, the main blocks branch off, consisting of nine required components: :guilabel:`network`, :guilabel:`storage`, :guilabel:`regions`, :guilabel:`partitions`, :guilabel:`morphologies`, :guilabel:`cell types`, :guilabel:`placement`, :guilabel:`connectivity`, and :guilabel:`simulation`.
+From the root, the main blocks branch off, consisting of nine main components: :guilabel:`network`, :guilabel:`storage`, :guilabel:`regions`, :guilabel:`partitions`, :guilabel:`morphologies`, :guilabel:`cell_types`,
+:guilabel:`placement`, :guilabel:`connectivity`, and :guilabel:`simulation`.
 These blocks contain nested sub-blocks that form the network.
 Additionally, there are two optional blocks: :guilabel:`after_placement` and :guilabel:`after_connectivity`, where users can define specific hooks to run within the workflow.

 .. figure:: /images/configuration.png
   :figwidth: 90%